aidamian/Project_2_nd893/report.md

 ### Iteration #3

-3rd iteration tests the policy noise reduction (this time we introduce a weight debug monitoring procedure).
+3rd iteration tests the policy noise reduction (this time we also introduce a weight debug monitoring procedure).
 First, here is the training history:

 ![policy_noise_reduction](policy_noise_reduction.png)

-And the actual log:
+And the actual log for some important milestones:

 ```
 First training iter at step 1010